 Using our easy pressure cooker pumpkin recipe (link below), a blender and spoon we now have a few jars we can now spread on toast and were so great on pancakes too.
 It’s a great 30 minute treat my girls love too.

 It is way better than store bought because you can add as much or little sweetness into it that you want.
-To make things easier we began with making puree in our Instant Pot, you could use a Ninja Foodi as well.
+To make things easier we began with making puree in our Instant Pot, a Crockpot Express works well or you could use a Ninja Foodi too.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

 - Then PRINT this —–> Instant Pot cooking times cheat sheet that will help you understand how long meat, vegetables and beans take to cook in your pressure cooker.

 For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.

 This is what the pumpkin looked like we used for this.
 Did you know there are tons of different varieties of pumpkins?
 This one is a long pumpkin pie variety that is oblong rather than the traditional shape you’re used to seeing.
 Tastes the same though really.

 Have you ever made homemade pumpkin puree before?
 I honestly hadn’t until the other day when I figured I would give it a whirl in my Instant Pot and it was amazingly easy to do and came out ever so tender.

 So easy to scoop the insides out, and throw it in my blender to start making homemade pumpkin butter which is way better than store bought because you can adjust how much of cinnamon or nutmeg goes inside.

 I prefer a bit of nutmeg but sometimes it is overpowering so I like being in control and making it perfect for us.
 It’s great to be able to adjust how sweet it is too.
 That is what homemade treats are all about right?
 You can make it sweeter if you are like me or more savory to please my husbands palate.